Welcome to Fox Repellent Expert!

 “This isn’t funny anymore.
 I NEED to find a solution to this!”
 I exclaimed after finding yet another pile of poo in my garden.

-I’m Benjamin Clarke and I’ve had a fascination with urban foxes since 2007 when I moved to South London and found myself completely unprepared for the mess, the smell and the havoc that they’re capable of creating.
+I’m Benjamin Clarke and I’ve had a fascination with urban foxes since 2007 when I moved to Croydon, South London and found myself completely unprepared for the mess, the smell and the havoc that they’re capable of creating.

-The road I lived on was a small terraced street full of small back gardens separated by low walls and fences, but close to many bars, restaurants and take-aways.
+The road I lived on was a small terraced street full of small gardens separated by low walls and fences, but close to many bars, restaurants and take-aways.
 A typical urban fox environment, as I now understand it.

 Initially, it was very exciting to see a fox casually trotting down the centre of the street or a flash of orange scrabbling under a fence.
 I’d never lived in such close proximity to foxes and there was definitely a novelty factor at first and, even today, I still get excited when I see a fox.